Efficient Exact k-Flexible Aggregate Nearest Neighbor Search in Road Networks Using the M-tree

-In conclusion, considering all proofs above together, the FANN-PHL algorithm in Algorithm~\ref{alg1} does not cause any false drop. \end{proof} \end{lemma}
+In conclusion, considering all the aforementioned proofs together, the FANN-PHL algorithm in Algorithm~\ref{alg1} does not cause any false drop. \end{proof} \end{lemma}

-Algorithm~\ref{alg1} is for the case that the number of FANN objects $k$ is 1, and it can be extended naturally as follows for the general case of $k \geq 1$.
+Algorithm~\ref{alg1} applies to the case where the number of FANN objects $k$ is 1, and it can be extended to the general case of $k \geq 1$ as follows.
 First, an array $K$ is allocated to store $k$ FANN result objects and initialized as $K_i.g_\f = \infty ~ (0 \leq i < k)$.
-The FANN candidate objects in $K$ are always maintained as sorted on $K_i.g_\f$ values.
+The FANN candidate objects in $K$ are always ordered by their respective $K_i.g_\f$ values.
 In lines~\ref{l1.07}, \ref{l1.08}, \ref{l1.13}, and \ref{l1.14} in Algorithm~\ref{alg1}, comparisons are made with $K_{k-1}.g_\f$ instead of $\^{p}^*.g_\f$.
-When the condition in line~\ref{l1.14} is satisfied, a new object $p$ is inserted in $K$, and the previous $K_{k-1}$ is removed.
+When the condition in line~\ref{l1.14} is satisfied, a new object $p$ is inserted into $K$, and the previous object $K_{k-1}$ is removed.
 Finally, the array $K$ is returned in line~\ref{l1.20}.